The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales prohibitions: The hedging problem and maximal claims

 In this section we seek to understand the scope of the effects of short sales prohibition on the hedging problem of arbitrary contingent claims.
-We study in general semi-martingale financial markets with short sales prohibitions the space of contingent claims that can be super-replicated and perfectly replicated.
-The duality type results presented in this section are robust because they characterize the claims that can be perfectly replicated or super-replicated in markets with prohibition on short-selling without relying on particular assumptions on the dynamics of the asset prices, other than the semimartingale property.
-By using the results of F\"ollmer and Kramkov in \cite{follmerkramkov} we extend the classic results of Ansel and Stricker in \cite{anselstricker}.
-The results presented also extend those in Chapter 5 of \cite{KS} and Chapter 9 of \cite{schiedfollmer} to general semi-martingale financial markets.
+We study, in financial markets with short sales prohibitions where prices are driven by nonnegative locally bounded semimartingales, the space of contingent claims that can be super-replicated and perfectly replicated.
+The duality type results presented in this section are robust because they characterize the claims that can be perfectly replicated or super-replicated in markets with prohibition on short-selling without relying on particular assumptions on the dynamics of the asset prices, other than the locally bounded semimartingale property.
+By using the results of F\"ollmer and Kramkov in \cite {follmerkramkov} we extend the classic results of Ansel and Stricker in \cite{anselstricker}.
+The results presented also extend those in Chapter 5 of \cite{KS} and Chapter 9 of \cite{schiedfollmer} to more general semimartingale financial markets.
 Additionally, we establish, in our context, a connection to the concept of maximal claims as it was first introduced by Delbaen and Schachermayer in \cite{delbaenmain} and \cite{delbaennumeraire}.
 The (FTAP) (Theorem \ref{maintheorem}) can be generalized to the case of special convex cone portfolio constraints (see Theorem 4.4 in \cite{karatzaskardaras}), and some of the results presented in this section could be extended to this framework.
-In our study, we specialize to short sales prohibition because in this case the examples are simplified by the fact that the set of risk neutral measures is characterized by the behavior of the underlying price processes, rather than the behavior of the value processes of the trading strategies (see Remarks \ref{remesmm} and \ref{importantremark}).
-Additionally, in this case, the portfolio restrictions can be considered pointwise in $\Omega\times[0,T]$ (see Remarks \ref{polyhedralconstraints} and \ref{importantremark}).
-A related study on the implications of short sales prohibitions on hedging strategies involving futures contracts can be found in \cite{pulidojarrowprotter}.
+In our study, we specialize to short sales prohibition because in this case the examples are simplified by the fact that the set of risk neutral measures is characterized by the behavior of the underlying price processes, rather than the behavior of the value processes of the trading strategies; see Remark \ref{importantremark}.
+Additionally, in this case, the portfolio restrictions can be considered pointwise in $\Omega\times[0,T]$; see Remarks \ref{polyhedralconstraints} and \ref {importantremark}.
+A~related study on the implications of short sales prohibitions on hedging strategies involving futures contracts can be found in \cite{pulidojarrowprotter}.
 We will use the same notation as described in Section \ref{sectionsetup}.
-We will denote by $\mathcal{M}_{loc}(S)$ the set of measures equivalent to $P$ under which the components of $S$ are local martingales.
+We will denote by $\mathcal {M}_{\mathrm{loc}}(S)$ the set of measures equivalent to $P$ under which the components of $S$ are local martingales.